 The arrival of a new baby can bring many changes to a family.
-Parents spend a lot of energy on preparations, and after the baby arrives, much of the family's attention involves meeting the newborn's basic needs.
+Parents spend a lot of energy on preparations, and after the baby arrives, much of the family's attention involves caring for the newborn.

 All this change can be hard for older siblings to handle.
 It's common for them to feel jealousy toward the newborn and to react to the upheaval by acting out.